 To give you an example of how easy this is, I’ll change the password for one of my Google accounts when going through Passwords in Settings.

 While looking at the list of Security Recommendations, I hit Change Password on Website, which opens the Google sign-on screen.
-I have to sign in to the Google account before I can change the password, of course.
+I have to sign in to the Google account before I can change the password, obviously.
 There’s no problem because iCloud Keychain has the user name and current password stored.

 Keychain then asks if I should store the new password.
 I tell it to do so.